BernardoABDamasceno/MDJ-GigaGun/README.md

  - some objects make  the player start stutter walking (BUG) (new update makes it less likely but its still there)

  - parameterizar tudo como deve de ser (REVIEW)

- - grenades sometimes pass thru ground (requires checking in new map) (BUG)
+ - Hard-reset of assembly camera on first click (BUG)

  - maybe add a limiter (terminal velocity) to pushback so the player can't go to fast to the point it traverses the map boundaries (REVIEW)

  - connection points iluminam-se uns aos outros com colisoes(? i dont know what this means - Bernie) (DON'T KNOW - Gonçalo)